 These attributes and advantages mean that HCA is poised to consolidate its position as the largest listed US hospital provider, no matter what Amazon and other disrupters might get up to in healthcare.
 Information on HCA Holdings comes from company reports, Bloomberg and Magellan analysis.

-- Amazon, Berkshire Hathaway and JPMorgan Chase media statement.
+Amazon, Berkshire Hathaway and JPMorgan Chase media statement.
 'Amazon, Berkshire Hathaway and JPMorgan Chase & Co to partner on US employee healthcare.'
 30 January 2018. berkshirehathaway.com/news/jan3018.pdf Amazon, Berkshire Hathaway and JPMorgan Chase media statement.
-Op cit. - MetLife fell 8.6% on 30 January 2018.
+Op cit.
+MetLife fell 8.6% on 30 January 2018.
 About US\$30 billion was wiped off the market cap of the 10 largest health insurance and pharmacy stocks within two hours of the announcement from Amazon, Berkshire Hathaway and JP Morgan Chase.
+Source: Bloomberg

-Source: Bloombera - On 30 January 2018, the stock prices of biggest hospital providers in the US mostly rose.
+On 30 January 2018, the stock prices of biggest hospital providers in the US mostly rose.
 HCA Healthcare rose 3.9%, Universal Health Services added 1.9%, Tenet Healthcare rose 2.5%, Community Health Systems fell 0.2% and LifePoint Health added 2.7%.

 Important Information: Units in the fund(s) referred to herein are issued by Magellan Asset Management Limited (ABN 31 120 593 946, AFS Licence No 304 301).
-Past performance is not necessarily indicative of future results and no person guarantees the future performance of the fund(s), the amount or timing of any return from the fund(s), or that the investment objectives of the fund(s) will be achieved.
-This material has been provided for general information purposes and must not be construed as investment advice.
-It does not take into account the investment objectives, financial situation or particular needs of any particular person.
+Past performance is not necessarily indicative of future results and no person guarantees the future performance of the fund(s), the amount or timing of any return from the fund(s), or that the investment objectives, financial situation or particular needs of any particular person.
 Investors should consider obtaining professional investment advice tailored to their specific circumstances and should read the relevant Product Disclosure Statement (PDS) applicable to the fund(s) prior to making any investment decisions.
 The PDS for the fund(s) is available at www.magellangroup.com.au or can be obtained by calling 02 9235 4888.
 Any trademarks, logos, and service marks contained herein may be the registered and unregistered trademarks of their respective owners.
-Nothing contained herein should be construed as granting by implication, or otherwise, any licence or right to use any trademark displayed without the written permission of the owner.
-No part of this material may be reproduced or disclosed, in whole or in part, without the prior written consent of Magellan Asset Management Limited.
+Nothing contained herein should be construed as granting by without the prior written consent of Magellan Asset Management Limited.
+MHG43190